 Tissue manipulation during surgery is currently done with a grasping forceps.
 This pinching instrument is prone to errors related to the force that is applied on the gripped tissue.
-Using too much force may lead to tissue damage, whereas applying too little force may result in tissue slipping out of the forceps.
+Using too much force may lead to tissue damage.

 Contact: Peter van Assenbergh, email@example.com